RudyFisher7/rlautoguilayout/README.md

 A C99 library designed to be used with Raylib and Raygui for creating immediate mode responsive GUI.

 ## Notice
-This project is early in development and may be missing vital functionality.
+This project is early in development and may be missing desired functionality, though the layout algorithm should be complete enough to use in a project.
 Please feel free to contribute a PR or report bugs with MRPs attached.
 Also, if you find something with this library that makes it in any way janky to work with, please submit your feedback!

 ## Credits